 You’ll receive a $600 honorarium for completing the Step UP Leadership Program.

 How to apply:

-- You’ll need the signature of a parent or guardian to complete the Application Form.
+- Fill out the form.
+You’ll need the signature of a parent or guardian to complete the application form.

 Send your completed application to:

 201-3440 Douglas Street, Victoria, BC V8Z 3L5

 Mail: 201-3440 Douglas St. Victoria, BC, V8Z 3L5

 Tenant Activity Grant